Restricted access subject to approval from our organisation: Please indicate your professional qualification

 Price includes e-learning - see detailed view

 This product is no longer in stock

-Price includes e-learning - details: (Canine I-III and V Osteoarthritis Management Certificate) and IV presence days (hands-on labs, all modalities, cases).
+Price includes e-learning - details: (Canine I-III and V Osteoarthritis Management Certificate), IV presence days (hands-on labs, all modalities, cases) and Canine VII exam.

 The University of Tennessee´s Certified Canine Rehabilitation Practitioner (CCRP) - Program is the only RACE approved, university-based credential program for canine rehabilitation education.

 The high standards for admission and rigorous, yet exciting, curriculum assure graduates that the CCRP credential is recognized as the premiere program in canine rehabilitation.

 Depending upon individual country restrictions, the CCRP -Program may be available to a variety of professionals, mainly veterinarians, veterinary technicians, (human) physical Therapists, (human) physical therapy assistants, occupational therapists and actively enrolled students in one these fields.

 Please note in Germany and Austria attendees need to be veterinarians to attend the CCRP-Program in Munich or Vienna, as these locations are ATF accredited.
 For veterinary technicians we offer the VMPT – Course (Veterinärmedizinische/r Physiotherapeut/in – www.tier-physiotherapeuten.de).

 The CCRP formation is developed using the same strict guidelines typically associated with university accredited programs.
 Therefore, it is taught by a faculty that includes active university instructors, expert clinicians, researchers, and recognized industry experts.
 The curriculum draws from ongoing research, evidence based case studies, clinical experience, and leading companies in the fields of veterinary medicine.